 - You cannot reenter the United States on F-1 status with the current Form I-20

 - Cannot apply for an extension to your program

 - Cannot work or study

-These restrictions also apply to periods in between your program’s end date listed on Form I-20 and the beginning of your OPT employment authorization.
+These restrictions also apply to periods between your program’s end date listed on Form I-20 and the beginning of your OPT employment authorization.